Young Ladies Don't Play Fighting Games: Drama

 A live-action web drama adaptation was announced on October 21, 2022.
-It is directed by Ryoma Ouchida and written by Anna Kawahara.
-The series was streamed on the Lemino streaming service from May 19 to July 7, 2023 and ran for eight episodes.
+It was directed by Ryoma Ouchida and written by Anna Kawahara.
+The series was streamed on the Lemino streaming service from May 19 to July 7, 2023, and ran for eight episodes.
+Iron Senpai 4, the fictional fighting game featured in the manga, was replaced by in-game footage of Capcom's Street Fighter V in the adaptation.

 Anime

-An anime adaptation was announced on January 21, 2021.
-It was later confirmed to be a television series that will be produced by Diomedéa and directed by Shōta Ihata, with scripts written by Wataru Watari, characters designed by Mayuko Matsumoto, and music composed by Kana Hashiguchi.
-The series was originally scheduled for 2025, but was later delayed due to schedule adjustments of the various parties involved in production.
-It is set to premiere in 2026.

-Iron Senpai 4, the fictional fighting game in the manga, will be replaced by in-game footage of Street Fighter 6 in the anime.
+An anime adaptation was announced on January 21, 2021, which was later confirmed to be a television series produced by Diomedéa and directed by Shōta Ihata, with scripts written by Wataru Watari, characters designed by Mayuko Matsumoto, and music composed by Kana Hashiguchi.
+The series was originally scheduled to premiere in 2025, but was later delayed due to schedule adjustments of the various parties involved in production, and aired from July 7 to September 22, 2026, on AT-X and other networks.
+The opening theme song is "Inochi Mijikashi Tai Suru Otome yo!" (命短し対する乙女よ), performed by Hanabie., while the ending theme song is "New Game", performed by Halca.
+Crunchyroll is streaming the series.
+Similar to the live-action series, the anime features in-game footage of Capcom's Street Fighter 6.